How is Zeffy free?

 An Employee Identification Number (EIN) is essential for several reasons.
 This 9-digit ID lets you file for tax exemption with the IRS, create a bank account for your club, and make payroll if your club grows.

-To apply for EIN status, you must fill out IRS Form SS-4 online and provide information, including the social security number of the organization's main contact.
+To apply for EIN status, you must fill out IRS Form SS-4 online and provide information, including the social security number of the organization's primary contact.

 Step 6: Start a Nonprofit Bank Account